ingen0s/quantumfuse/Q-Resonator.md

 #### Theoretical Qubit Design

 Each quartz plate has a single, isolated **mechanical vibrational mode** that acts as our qubit.
 The two quantum states, ∣0⟩ and ∣1⟩, would correspond to the ground state of vibration and the first excited state (a single phonon).
-The 1mm thickness of the plates gives them a fundamental resonant frequency in the MHz range, which is perfectly suited for the AD9850.
+The 1mm thickness of the plates gives them a fundamental resonant frequency in the tested +200mHz-300kHz and possibly up to the MHz range, which is perfectly suited for the AD9850.

 ---